Evaluating Extreme Precipitation Forecasts: A Threshold-Weighted, Spatial Verification Approach for Comparing an AI Weather Prediction Model Against a High-Resolution NWP Model

 Second, there is a pressing need to assess how well both AIWP and high-resolution NWP models predict extreme weather events.
-Much of the existing literature has focused on a limited number of case studies \cite[e.g.,][]{Charlton_Perez_2024, morisseau2025object}.
+Much of the existing literature has focused on a limited number of case studies \citep[e.g.,][]{Charlton_Perez_2024, morisseau2025object}.
 While case studies are valuable, they may be prone to selection bias or may not generalise across more cases.
-Focusing solely on cases where extremes occur can lead to the ``forecaster's dilemma” \citep{Lerch_2017}.
+Focusing solely on cases where extremes occur can lead to the ``forecaster's dilemma'' \citep{Lerch_2017}.
 The forecaster's dilemma arises when forecasters or modellers must choose between issuing honest forecasts and adjusting their forecasts to optimise a particular scoring rule (we refer to the latter as ``hedging'').
 Proper scores discourage hedging and avoid the ``forecaster's dilemma''.
 A scoring rule is proper if the expected score is optimised by producing a forecast that corresponds to the forecaster's true belief \citep{Winkler_1968, Gneiting_2007}.

 There are some recent examples of broader evaluation of extremes across many events.
-For example, \citet{Lam_2023} and \citet{Ben_Bouall_gue_2024} evaluated the discrimination ability of AIWP models to differentiate between climatological extreme temperature events and non-events. \citet{Olivetti_2024} assessed performance in forecasting temperature and wind extremes primarily by conditioning on observed extremes, which is also susceptible to the forecaster's dilemma.
-However, they also included an evaluation using a threshold-weighted squared error \citep{Taggart_2021} in their Appendix B, which avoids this problem and provides a more robust metric for evaluating extreme events. \citet{zhang2025numericalmodelsoutperformai} evaluated several AIWP models and ECMWF's HRES model against observations that are more extreme than the observations in the 1979-2017 training period of the AIWP models.
-In an attempt to avoid the `forecaster's dilemma', the authors additionally use an alternative approach to calculate a conditioned Root Mean Square Error (RMSE) which also conditions the data on forecast extremes; that is, they selected only the points where either the forecast or the observation was considered extreme and calculated RMSE on them.
-However, \citet{Taggart_2021} demonstrated that conditioning on both forecasts and observations does not, in fact, avoid the `forecaster's dilemma'.
-These efforts have been limited to point-to-point verification methods, and there is a need for more comprehensive verification methods that assess the performance of models predicting extremes in a user-oriented spatial framework.
+For example, \citet{Lam_2023} and \citet{Ben_Bouall_gue_2024} evaluated the discrimination ability of AIWP models to differentiate between climatological extreme temperature events and non-events. \citet{Olivetti_2024} assessed performance in forecasting temperature and wind extremes primarily by conditioning on observed extremes, but also included an evaluation using a threshold-weighted squared error \citep{Taggart_2021}. \citet{mcgovern2026extremeweatherbenchframework} recently introduced a benchmark that focuses on evaluating several models to predict extremes based on a comprehensive set of events and marginal events. \citet{Zhang_2026} evaluated several AIWP models and ECMWF's HRES model against observations that are more extreme than the observations in the 1979--2017 training period of the AIWP models.
+Some of these efforts have taken efforts to avoid, or practically reduce the impact of the ``forecaster's dilemma'', although some of these approaches still suffer from this problem.